 Envisioning Our Future

-We are continuing the research focus of the Tyler Clementi Center through the development of the Tyler Clementi Research Fellowship led by Dr. Jeffrey Longhofer, Associate Professor of Social Work.
-This fellowship is focused on supporting the creation and dissemination of knowledge focused on LGBTQIA youth with an emphasis on the translation of scholarship for use by practitioners (teachers, social workers, college administrators) and families.
+We are continuing the research focus of the Tyler Clementi Center through the development of the Tyler Clementi Research Fellowship.
+This fellowship will be focused on supporting the creation and dissemination of knowledge focused on LGBTQIA youth with an emphasis on the translation of scholarship for use by practitioners (teachers, social workers, college administrators) and families.
 We will host a bi-annual symposium focused on LGBTQIA bias, campus climate, and mental health that aims to bring researchers, practitioners, and the broader Rutgers community together to learn about research based interventions to interrupt pressing campus climate challenges.
-September 2020 marks the 10th anniversary of Tyler’s death, please save the date for the first symposium in this series, September 30, 2020.
+September 2020 marks the 10th anniversary of Tyler’s death, we will host a virtual symposium, Life After the Closet: Enduring Shame at the End of the Privacy, on September 30.
 Plan to join us as we revisit and reinvest in the TCC to ensure its viability and relevance for years to come.

 We are also extending the original work of the Tyler Clementi Center, which was to create tools that could be used by educational institutions to ensure every student has an affirming college experience to focus on the campus community broadly understanding that the experiences of students are shaped in large part by their experiences with faculty and staff.

-Led by Dr. Joan Collier, the vision of the Tyler Clementi Center for Diversity Education and Bias Prevention is to serve as a campus resource that promotes understanding and engagement on issues related to diversity and bias prevention, increasing the capacity of the campus community to engage across differences.
+Led by Dr. Joan Collier, the vision of the Tyler Clementi Center for Diversity Education and Bias Prevention is to serve as a campus resource that promotes understanding and engagement on issues related to diversity and bias prevention, increasing the capacity of the campus community to engage across differences, focusing on faculty and staff.
 This unique center is dedicated to diversity education and advocacy for bias prevention.
 Through educational campaigns and platforms, such as symposia and colloquiums, in addition to workshops and webinars, the Center will extend the venues and targets of educational outreach.
-The Center will partner with the Division of Student Affairs to support the co-curricular engagement of students and will lead the development of educational initiatives targeting faculty and staff.